ErpNetDocs/tech/advanced/calculated-attributes/operators/like.md

 > [!NOTE]
 >
-> The repository of the attribute is Crm.Sales.SalesOrders
+> The repository of the attribute is *Crm.Sales.SalesOrders*.